Huey P. Long Jr.

 Death and Legacy

-While rumors persisted that Long would attempt to defeat Roosevelt in the 1936 presidential election, the Kingfish continued to dominant politics in his home state.
+While rumors persisted that Long would attempt to defeat Roosevelt in the 1936 presidential election, the Kingfish continued to dominate politics in his home state.
 In September 1935, he went to Louisiana to supervise a special legislative session that would provide him with even greater political and governmental control.
-On the night of September 8, 1935, Dr. Carl Austin Weiss, a political enemy with unclear motives, shot Long in a rear corridor of the new state capitol with the intent to confront or possibly even kill Long.
+On the night of September 8, 1935, Dr. Carl Austin Weiss entered a rear corridor of the new state capitol with the intent to confront or possibly even kill Long.
 Weiss, whose father-in-law was being pushed out of a judgeship as punishment for opposing Long, fired shots, but it is unclear whether the bullets that struck Long came from Weiss’s gun or from Long’s own bodyguards returning fire.
 Weiss was killed at the scene.
 Long died from his wounds on September 10, 1935.

 Huey Long altered Louisiana politics forever.
 For three decades after his death, Louisianans debated the value of his achievements and voted accordingly.
 Through the 1960s, state politics were split between Longism and Anti-Longism factions.
 His national impact was more mercurial.
 Although Long attracted many supporters throughout the country with his brash economic proposals and brazen behavior, his achievements were few.
 Many contended that Long deserved to become president, but his death pushed those prospects, and his lofty ambitions, into the fanciful domain of unrealized promise and endless conjecture.